updated on 29 May 2020

-So far, the following firms have suspended their spring vacation schemes:
+The following firms have cancelled their summer vacation schemes:

 With the possibility that government advice on social distancing measures will remain in place for some months, the Bar Standards Board (BSB) has said that it is “clearly not possible to give any definite assurances about when it will be possible for potential pupils to fulfil all the requirements that they must do before commencing pupillage.
 These include provider-set exams, such as advocacy, as well as [Inns of Court] qualifying sessions and the BSB-set centralised exams.
 The impact on chambers is also as yet not quantifiable.
 We…will continue to talk to course providers and to the Inns and to work together to provide opportunities for requirements to be fulfilled at the earliest opportunity.”

 Look out for information coming from law schools, the Inns of Court and individual barristers’ chambers about pupillage plans in the weeks and months ahead.

 The Young Barristers Committee has published this information about how it is working to support young and pupil barristers.

 For now, most pupillage applicants face an anxious wait to hear back from their chambers.
 Meanwhile, up to 30% of pupillages could be deferred or cancelled, according to a survey of barristers' chambers by the Bar Council.

 Henderson Chambers has announced that pupillage recruitment has been moved to the summer, after previously saying it would have to cancel all pupillage recruitment this year.

 Several barristers’ chambers have postponed their mini-pupillage schemes, The Lawyer reports.
 The following chambers have announced mini-pupillage cancellations:

 Meanwhile, Blackstone Chambers is enabling students to undertake mini-pupillages through remote working.